jakemmarsh/react-tour-guide/README.md

 ### Options

-A Javascript object is passed to the `TourGuideMixin` to specify options, as well as the steps of your tour as an array.
+A Javascript object is passed to the `TourGuideMixin` to specify options, as well as the steps of your tour as an array (there is also a method to define these asynchronously, discussed below).
 The options are:

 - `startIndex` (int): the index from which to begin the steps of the tour.
 This can be retrieved and saved via `getUserTourProgress` (discussed below), in order to be specified when a user returns.
 Defaults to `0`.
 - `scrollToSteps` (bool): if true, the page will be automatically scrolled to the next indicator (if one exists) after a tooltip is dismissed.
 Defaults to `true`.
+- `steps` (array): the array of steps to be included in your tour.
+Defaults to an empty array.

 Each "step" in the array represents one indicator and tooltip that a user must click through in the guided tour.
 A step has the following structure: